DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

 the competing discontinuities of emergent mobile video culture.
 Further, they illustrate the increasing divergence of the mobile video space from existing broadcast and desktop platforms.
-Within the realm of desktop access to Internet video, distribution has historically been modeled according to existing television broadcast logics that divide control of content by nation and enforce those divisions through the use of geofences.
+Within the realm of desktop access to internet video, distribution has historically been modeled according to existing television broadcast logics that divide control of content by nation and enforce those divisions through the use of geofences.
 Even platforms with large amounts of amateur content have